Clan Tour – OUTLANDER series and Loch Ness

 Transportation is via a clean, spacious vehicle, with WiFi provided—handy for sharing photos or checking out more info on the go.
 Pickup from your Highland accommodation makes it stress-free, so you won’t need to worry about navigating or parking.

 The tour kicks off at Wardlaw Mausoleum, built in 1634 as the burial site of the Clan Fraser of Lovat.
-It’s a quiet, atmospheric spot, perfect for starting your day with some deep Scottish roots.
+It’s a quiet, atmospheric spot, great for starting your day with some deep Scottish roots.
 It’s a quick stop, but it sets the tone for the rich history to come.

 Next, the group heads to Urquhart Castle, which is one of Scotland’s most iconic ruins.
 Once a significant medieval fortress, control shifted back and forth between Scots and English, making it a site full of stories.
 The castle’s ruins offer a palpable sense of history, and the views over Loch Ness are stunning.
-While the admission fee isn’t included, many reviews highlight this as a highlight, especially for the picturesque setting.

 Loch Ness itself is the next stop—famous worldwide for Nessie, the Loch Ness Monster.
 With over 1,100 sightings, Nessie remains a captivating mystery.
 The stop here is brief—just 15 minutes—so don’t expect to go monster hunting in detail, but it’s a fun photo op and a chance to stretch your legs by the water.